magento/devdocs/guides/v2.1/frontend-dev-guide/css-topics/css_debug.md

 Magento has a base set of variables that define commonly used aspects of a theme; such as colors, fonts, style of page titles, and so on.

-In `<magento-root>/lib/web/css/source/lib/variables` you will find a number of intuitively named LESS files.
-In each of these you can find values assigned to variables for many of the common elements in Magento 2.
+The `<magento-root>/lib/web/css/source/lib/variables` directory contains LESS files that define values assigned to variables for many of the common elements in Magento.

 To change/override any of these variables, simply create a file in `<theme-dir>/web/css/source/_theme.less` For example: